Alexander Cameron Rutherford: Death and legacy

 Besides his bronchitis, Rutherford developed diabetes in later years.
 His wife monitored his sugar intake, but when they were apart, Rutherford sometimes took less care than she would have liked him to.
-In 1938, possibly as a result of diabetes, he suffered a stroke that left him paralysed and mute.
+In 1938, possibly as a result of diabetes, he suffered a stroke that left him paralyzed and mute.
 He learned to walk again and, with the help of a grade 1 reader, got his speech back.

 On September 13, 1940, Mattie Rutherford died of cancer.
 Less than a year later, June 11, 1941, Rutherford suffered a fatal heart attack while he was in hospital for insulin treatment.
 He was 84 years old.
 He was buried in Mount Pleasant Cemetery in Edmonton, alongside his family.

-His name was attached to many institutions both during his life and later.
-Rutherford Elementary School in Edmonton was established in 1911 and the University of Alberta's Rutherford Library in 1951.

-In 1954, a mountain in Jasper National Park was named Mount Rutherford.

-In 1980, the government of Alberta created the Alexander Rutherford Scholarship, which awards more than $20 million annually to high school students selected on the basis of a minimum of a 75% average.
-The top ten students receiving Alexander Rutherford scholarships are recognized as Rutherford Scholars and are presented with an additional scholarship and plaque.

 Rutherford's policy legacy is mixed.
 L. G. Thomas concludes that he was a weak leader, unable to dominate the ambitions of his lieutenants and with very little skill at debate.
 Still, Thomas recognizes the Rutherford government's legacy of province building.

 Douglas Babcock suggests that Rutherford, while himself honourable, left himself at the mercy of unscrupulous men who ultimately ruined his political career.
 Bennett, Rutherford's rival and later Prime Minister, concurred with this assessment, calling Rutherford "a gentleman of the old school ... not equipped by experience or temperament for the rough and tumble of western politics".

 There is general agreement that Rutherford's greatest legacy and the one in which he took the most pride lies in his contributions to Alberta's education.
 As Mount Royal College historian Patricia Roome concludes her chapter on Rutherford in a book about Alberta's first twelve premiers, "Rutherford's educational contribution remains his ultimate legacy to Albertans."